geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_2/README.md

 ```

 The program is asking us a for a key, it just seems to freeze without doing anything when we execute the program a second time.
-Just as mentionned in the description above, we probably can only run it once.
+As mentionned in the description above, we probably can only run it once.

 Let's try and send a solution :